rust-ethereum/evm/fuzzer/README.md

 # Fuzzing the rust evm
-This provides a simply fuzzing harness that can be used a start when fuzzing the rust evm.
+This provides a simple fuzzing harness that can be used a start when fuzzing the rust evm.
 The fuzzer will take a byte input from honggfuzz, split it at a fixed delimiter and give some of it as code and some of it as data to the evm.